 How to get to Coyote Buttes South

-Getting to Coyote Buttes South is a challenge, and unless you have a high-clearance, 4-wheel drive vehicle and the confidence to drive through deep sand, you’ll need to hike an extra 2.5 miles to reach the area.
+Getting to Coyote Buttes South is a challenge.
+Unless you have a high-clearance, 4-wheel drive vehicle along with the confidence to drive through deep sand, you’ll need to hike an extra 2.5 miles to reach Coyote Butte South.

 Coyote Buttes South Access Points